 SaaS data loss is a reality

 You’ve moved your data to a SaaS platform, and are hugely benefiting from its flexibility, scalability, and fantastic collaboration mechanisms.
-However, did you know that while SaaS solutions like Office 365, G Suite, Box, and Salesforce, have best-in-class security precautions, they cannot protect your data from data breaches or data loss at your end or from platform outages?
-Which is why it is no surprise that SaaS industry news is replete with increasingly frequent occurrences of outages and security breaches.
+However, did you know that while SaaS solutions like Office 365, G Suite (Google Apps), Box, and Salesforce, have best-in-class security precautions, they cannot protect your data from data breaches or data loss at your end or from platform outages?
+This is why it is no surprise that SaaS industry news is replete with increasingly frequent occurrences of outages and security breaches.

 At the root of it is a mistaken (but gradually changing) perception within the IT workforce that using cloud / SaaS solutions means that there is no need for data in the cloud to be backed up.

 Main reasons for SaaS data loss

 According to Ponemon Institute’s Cost of a Data Breach 2019 report, the global average cost of a data breach is $3.92 million.
 Your data on the cloud is vulnerable to loss and breaches due to these reasons: